vuldin/raw-post-mod/README.md

 # Raw post mod
-Adds a new field `rawmod` to the post response from Wordpress API that contains the post's raw content.
+Adds a new field `content_rawmod` to the post response from Wordpress API that contains a modified JSON version of the post's raw content.

 ## Purpose
 While making a site using React/Next/Mobx and other javascript libraries, I wanted to get posts from wordpress and then render them as components in the app.